Report: Israel police used spyware on Netanyahu’s son, aides

 JERUSALEM (AP) — Israeli police allegedly used spyware on the phones of former Prime Minister Benjamin Netanyahu’s son and members of his inner circle, an Israeli newspaper reported Monday.

-Calcalist has published a series of recent reports alleging that police used sophisticated spyware to target protesters and other Israeli citizens, prompting condemnation and calls for investigations from across the political spectrum.
+Calcalist has published a series of recent reports alleging that police used sophisticated spyware to target protesters and other Israeli citizens, prompting condemnation from across the political spectrum.
+The police commissioner has joined those calling for an independent investigation.

 In recent days, Israeli media have reported that spyware was used against a key witness in Netanyahu’s corruption trial.
 Calcalist says it was also used against his son, Avner, two communications advisors and the wife of another defendant in the case.